Welcome To My Site

 Take A Look Around

-Originally, I was trying to write code for all browsers, but as the years progressed, the window of support has moved to the right on the timeline.
+Originally, I was trying to write code for all browsers from past to present, but as the years progressed, the window of support has moved to the right on the timeline.
 I am more concerned currently with writing code for the future, rather than the past.

 Some of my difficulties to date: